drivera123/LDRS500/chapter1.md

 Your Birkman assessment and consultation with Dr. Wu helped you identify three competencies to work on during the program.
 I suggest that you choose one of your strengths and two other opportunities for growth.
 As an applied program, we will constantly encourage you to relate concepts to practice.
 This focus on ‘praxis’ will help you to leverage your learning throughout the program and effect your personal transformation as well as the impact you want to make.
 You could be thinking about what you wish you could change given the chance or where you hope to be in five years.
 Let’s get started!

+## Learning Objectives:

-## At the end of this unit students will be able to answer:
+At the end of this unit students will be able to:

-·What is leadership?
+Analyze various definitions and construct their own preferred definition of leadership.

-·What contributes to effective leadership?
+Evaluate what contributes to effective leadership.

-·How can I become a more effective leader?
+Design a personal action plan for how they will improve their effectiveness as a leader.

 ## **Resources**

-Read Northouse chapters 1 and 10 completely
+Northouse, P. G. \(2016\).
+Leadership: Theory and practice, Seventh Edition.
+Thousand Oaks, CA: Sage Publications.
+ISBN 971452203409

+## **Learning Activities**

+1. Complete the personal inventory of Servant Leadership characteristics.  \(yes this should be a pdf\)

+2. Read chapters 1 and 10 of Northouse text.
+Starting writing your blog.
+Begin with Northouse’s definition of leadership as above in the unit overview.
+Then explain your ideas about the following components of leadership: process, power, influence, group context and goal attainment.
+Close with one question that invites further comment and discussion.

+3. Distinguish between assigned and emergent leaders.
+In your blog give an example of an instance in which you ‘emerged’ as a leader.
+Citing references from Northouse \(and referencing according to APA\), identify the essential activities of management and leadership.
+How are these activities played out by managers and leaders?
+Which approaches do you think are most essential for an organization to prosper?
+Close with one question that invites further comment and discussion.

+4. Choose three principles of Servant Leadership and give an example of each principle.
+Which of these three will be most challenging for you to consistently realize in your practice?
+Close with one question that invites further comment and discussion.

-Skim-read Northouse chapters 2,3,4,5 and do associated surveys at the end of each chapter for your own info
+6. Skim-read Northouse chapters 2,3,4,5.
+Complete the surveys at the end of each chapter and review/analyze the results for your own information and personal growth.

 ## ![](file:///C:\Users\Adrienne\AppData\Local\Temp\msohtmlclip1\01\clip_image001.png "Text Box: – 5 –")**Personal Inventory of Servant-Leader Characteristics**

-Using the following rating system of response numbers1through4,circle the number that most accurately applies to your current leadership characteristics.When you’ve completed the sheet,save it in a convenient place,such as your desk drawer,and review it on occasion.
+Using the following rating system of response numbers 1 through 4,circle the number that most accurately applies to your current leadership characteristics.When you’ve completed the sheet,save it in a convenient place,such as your desk drawer,and review it on occasion.

 1.I don't believe this is an important characteristic of leadership.